-Applicants are no longer required to submit SAT/ACT scores as part of the review process.
+Applicants are no longer required to submit SAT or ACT scores as part of the review process.
 It gives each applicant the opportunity to choose whether or not they want scores reviewed with their application.

-Yes, but the change in preference must be made prior to the deadline of your specific application plan.
-The deadline for Early Decision is November 1st; Early Action is December 1st; Regular Decision is January 15th.
+Yes, but the change in preference must be made prior to the deadline of your specific decision plan type.
+Here are the deadlines to change preferences:

-Yes, the financial aid process will not be impacted in any way for students who do not want their test scores reviewed.
+The financial aid process will not be impacted in any way for students who do not want their test scores reviewed.

-As in previous years, we will not utilize ACT/SAT test scores when reviewing transfer applicants.
+As in previous years, we will not utilize ACT or SAT test scores when reviewing transfer applicants.

 If you indicated a test-optional preference, those scores will be ignored by the admissions committee.